899 - 07/13 - Canadian Carrier Codes - Canada

 The carrier code is a four character identifier, given by the CBSA, to identify each individual carrier and Members are advised to ensure they have the necessary arrangements in place in order to obtain the new carrier codes.

-The CBSA defines a carrier as “the entity operating a conveyance transporting specified goods to Canada”, and further defines “operating a conveyance” as follows:
+The CBSA defines a carrier as "the entity operating a conveyance transporting specified goods to Canada

-d) A purchaser under a conditional sale or hire purchase agreement that reserves to the vendor the title to the conveyance until the purchase price is paid or certain conditions are performed; or
+" as follows:To have legal custody and control of the conveyance as:a) The owner;b) A lessee under a lease or agreement of hire;c) A charterer under an agreement of hire;d) A purchaser under a conditional sale or hire purchase agreement that reserves to the vendor the title to the conveyance until the purchase price is paid or certain conditions are performed; ore) A mortgagor

 Carriers may also hire a service provider or agent to transmit the data, but the Carrier Code of the carrier, rather than of the agent or service provider, must still be used.
 In addition, a Third Party Consent Form must also be completed and filed with the CBSA.

 The Carrier Application Form, as well as other information, can be foundhere

 .
 A copy of the guidance document issued by the CBSA can also be foundhere

 Should Members require additional assistance with completing the actual form, Members can contact CBSA direct at email address:email@example.comSource of Information: